Ra-Na/GTranslate-strings-xml/README.md

 # GTranslate-strings-xml

-Creats a strings.xml file by Google auto-translating an input strings.xml file
+Creats a strings.xml as needed for Android projects by Google auto-translating an input strings.xml file